wgabrielong/wgabrielong.github.io/_pages/about.md

   then as mobile fulfillment at the beginning.
   - E. Husserl, <i> The Origin of Geometry </i>
 </blockquote>
 I am a current Master's student at the University of Bonn and a 2024 graduate of Bowdoin College.
-My mathematical interests primarily lie in algebraic geometry, in particular within categorical and algebro-topological methods.
-I also spend time thinking about nonlinear algebra and mathematical software.
+My mathematical interests lie in algebraic and arithmetic geometry.
+I also spend time thinking about computation in algebraic and arithmetic geometry as well as homotopy theory.
 <br/><br/>

 In a previous life, I worked on problems in computational drug discovery.